You can’t trust every product with lots of 5 stars reviews on Amazon; many of them don’t have 100% genuine reviews.

-As I said before, you should combine all of the tips above to identify Amazon's fake reviews.
-I will personally recommend you first search the product on Fakespot or thereviewindex to get an idea of what type of product and seller you are dealing with and then personally judge reviews if you are suspicious.
+As I said, you should combine the tips above to identify Amazon’s fake reviews.
+I recommend you first search the product on Fakespot or thereviewindex to get an idea of what product and seller you are dealing with and then personally judge reviews if you are suspicious.

-Furthermore, it would be best if you also filtered reviews by 4 or 3-star rating as those reviews are most critical about the product features and usually don't have fake reviews.
+Furthermore, it would be best to filter reviews by 4 or 3-star ratings as those reviews are most critical about the product features and usually don’t have fake reviews.

 More great readings on Digital Marketing

 Google News SEO Tips to Boost Website VisibilityTamal Das on September 29, 2022